We have a variety of programs and volunteer opportunities available. Contact us to learn how you can help!

 Holidays are a special time of year at Care Center where many volunteers come together to provide a little extra blessing to local families during Thanksgiving and Christmas.
 Hundreds of families are assisted during the holiday season through our annual food drive, Christmas gifts that are provided to children, and more.

-VOLUNTEERS are the biggest asset during the holidays.
-They help keep Care Center rolling by packing food boxes, delivering gifts and food to families, wrapping Christmas gifts, and more!
+VOLUNTEERS are always a huge asset, but this is especially true during the holidays!
+They help keep Care Center rolling by packing food boxes, delivering gifts and food to families, wrapping Christmas gifts, and more.

-During the 2020 holiday season, Care Center assisted 779 families, providing them with Thanksgiving and Christmas meals, as well as, gifts for their children!
-A total of 657 children were provided toys to enjoy, as well as, books and games!
-The community donated over 58,120 pounds of food for our holiday food drive.
+During the 2022 Thanksgiving and Christmas season, Care Center assisted 501 families, providing them with Thanksgiving and Christmas meals, as well as gifts for their children!
+A total of 549 children were provided toys to enjoy, as well as books and games!
+The community donated over 59,171 pounds of food for our holiday food drive.
 We are blessed to be a part of such a CARING community.
 Thank you!

 If you would like to receive holiday assistance this year, please contact Care Center’s Main Office at 863-676-6678 to schedule an appointment with a case manager.